mbritton/react-three-camera-lab/README.md

 #### Experiment 1 - Basic Structured Movement
 ![](experiment-00.png?raw=true)
-Move from a central point through one of four routes.
-Switch routes by moving through 3D space.
+Move from a central point through one of six routes.

 #### Experiment 2 - Zoom To a Clicked Screen
 ![](experiment-01.png?raw=true)
 Explore an arrangement of screens.

-#### Experiment 3 - Zoom To / Through Cards
+#### Experiment 3 - In Progress...
-Explore an arrangement of randomly positioned screens.
+Explore an arrangement of randomly positioned and rotated screens.
+Grouping and an orbit.

 ## General